herereadthis/bellmaker/README.md

 | early iPad | 768×1024 | 1 | 768×1024 | 3:4 | iPad 1-2; iPad Mini 1 |
 | retina iPad | 1536×2056 | 2 | 768×1024 | 3:4 | iPad 3+; iPad Air; iPad Mini 2 |

 Notice how at first glance, there seems to be too many different screen resolutions of which to keep track, most acuually share the same 360×640 resolution?
 They are all using a 9:16 aspect ratio.
-Use the ```ds_common_9_16``` variable.
+Use the ```ds_common_9_16``` variable. ("ds" stands for device-specific)

 #### Target all 9:16 phones (LESS)